naknode/finni-takehome/readme.md

 - In root folder: run `pnpm install`.

+- Then run `pnpm prisma:start` to have your database in sync with the Prisma schema

 - Go to `/server` folder, and create the `.env` file from the `.env.template` file with your PostgreSQL credentials.

-- Then run `pnpm prisma:start`, to generate the Prisma schema files and the database tables.

-- Copy the `client/.env.template` environment file to `client/.env` (Port 3000 might be taken?)
+- Copy the `client/.env.template` env file to `client/.env` (Port 3000 might be taken?)

 - Back in the root folder, run `pnpm dev` and you're good to go.